 - Bugs- Bats can carry bed and bat bugs with them and spread them as they go from place to place.
 Bed bugs are known to infest homes quickly and be very difficult to remove, similar to bat bugs.
 Both can be found where bats are living and will feed on humans.
 Unlike the bed bug, bat bugs will not survive long periods of time without a bat as a host.
 Bed bugs will use humans as their new host.

 At Mid Atlantic Wildlife Control, we specialize in the eviction and clean-up of bats.
 We use the latest technology to locate any and all locations of bats throughout your Ellicott City home along with bat guano.
 Our technicians also use the most humane methods and techniques along with bat eviction techniques to remove bats from your home so they can begin the cleaning process.
 While bats may seem harmless at first, do not be naïve to the damage they can cause.
 If you suspect bats have made your Ellicott City house their home, contact Mid Atlantic Wildlife Control today.
-Available, call us at 443.417.3137, or use our contact page.
-You can also follow Mid Atlantic Wildlife Control on Google+, Twitter, Pinterest, and Facebook today.
+Available, call us at 443-417-3137 or visit our online contact page.
+You can also follow Mid Atlantic Wildlife Control on Google+, Pinterest, Twitter, and Facebook.